Discover the park

 During your visit to Efteling, there are all sorts of facilities to make your visit as pleasant as possible.
 View all the information about the accessibility of the attractions and toilets, entrance through the wheelchair access, accessibility for assistance or guide dogs and so on.

 Would you like to plan your visit?
-Further information can be found here about the accessibility of Efteling, how to arrange a facility card and so on.
+Further information can be found here about the accessibility of Efteling, how to arrange a facility card, reserving a wheelchair and so on.

 Accessibility attractions and park shows

 A number of attractions have access restrictions, for example, in connection with height or physical condition (pregnancy, heart problems, epilepsy).
 Some attractions can also startle visitors with an intellectual or a psychological disability.
 Due to safety reasons, special rules may apply per attraction.
 Discuss the possibilities for you with the employee at the attraction.